Goldman's new director makes its board almost half female

-NEW YORK, May 24 (Reuters) - Goldman Sachs Group Inc said on Monday that media lawyer Kimberley Harris would become its newest board member, a move that makes the Wall Street bank’s board of directors nearly half-female.
+NEW YORK (Reuters) -Goldman Sachs Group Inc said on Monday that media lawyer Kimberley Harris would become its newest board member, a move that means nearly half of the Wall Street bank’s board of directors will be women.

 Harris is NBCUniversal Media’s general counsel and an executive vice president at the Comcast Corporation.